 Again, elevate your cold-weather looks while extending the life of this great mid-weight piece by still using it as a key mid-layer item.

 During the summer months, to avoid unsightly sweat patches, we need a fabric we can rely on.
 Cotton makes up the majority of our tops, but it is linen that will offer more breathability.
-The nature of the material allows more air to circulate the body, helping to keep us cooler.
+The nature of the material allows more air to circulate through the body, helping to keep us cooler.

 If you are still paranoid about the inevitable crinkles, then seek out a cotton/linen mix which should still offer some breathability, but with less creasing.